catsocks/sdl-pong/README.md

 cross-platform multimedia library.

-The window is resizable, desktop fullscreen can be toggled with the keyboard and up to 2 joysticks (incl. regular controllers) are supported.
+The window is resizable, desktop fullscreen can be toggled with the keyboard and up to 2 controllers are supported.

 You can watch a video of 1972 Pong on Youtube [here](https://www.youtube.com/watch?v=fiShX2pTz9A).